ropensci/rredlist/cran-comments.md

 ---

-This version adds a few new functions, and improves documentation.
+This version improves documentation and failure behavior.

 Thanks!
 Scott Chamberlain